 One of them is the indomitable Angola Peter who fled slavery and led a massive plot to free others.

-When the plot was discovered, Angola Peter escaped capture by fleeing deep into the Great Dismal Swamp and may have been involved in at least one other rebellion planned from the swamp.
+When the plot was discovered, Angola Peter escaped capture by fleeing into the Great Dismal Swamp and may have been involved in at least one other rebellion planned from the swamp.

 During his initial years in the swamp, Peter Angola probably lived closer to the periphery, along with others, now known as “fringe maroons” who maintained furtive contact with people on the outside.

-“Angola Peter” is cited by this name as the leader of the rebellion in a 1709 letter from Virginia slaveholders to a Virginia magistrate.
+From J. Brent Morris' research, we know that “Angola Peter” is cited by this name as the leader of the rebellion in a 1709 letter from Virginia slaveholders to a Virginia magistrate.

 Other self-emancipating black people settled deep within the Swamp and never came out again.
 Many were born, matured, married, raised families and died there.